AmirSharf/AmirSharf/README.md

 - 🤝 I’m looking for help with **VHDL/Verilog code that have Debug**

-- 👨‍💻 All of my projects are available at [uploaded soon on github https://github.com/AmirSharf](uploaded soon on github https://github.com/AmirSharf)
+- 👨‍💻 All of my projects are available at github https://github.com/AmirSharf(Coming Soon)

 - 📫 How to reach me **amirazmi078@gmail.com / amir_04mtech20@nitsri.net**